City-of-Helsinki/drupal-module-helfi-gredi/README.md

 1. Install with composer and enable the module.
 2. Configure credentials at `/admin/config/gredi-dam` specifying the base API url, username, password, customer path and the upload folder id from the API.
+3. Configure the form display of the media type `Gredi Image` as you want.
-3. Create or edit a media reference field to accept the media type `Gredi Image`.
+4. Create or edit a media reference field to accept the media type `Gredi Image`.

 ## Usage